MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 .. note::

-   If you are using another IDE than Android Studio, please have a look at :ref:`sdk_6_import_project` section.
+   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_import_project` section.

 * If you are in the Welcome Screen, click on the :guilabel:`Open` button.
-Otherwise click either on :guilabel:`File` > :guilabel:`Open...`.
+Otherwise click either on :guilabel:`File` > :guilabel:`Open...`,
 * Select the :guilabel:`Kernel-GREEN` directory located where you downloaded it and click on the :guilabel:`OK` button.

 The Gradle project should now be imported in Android Studio,